nrwl/nx/docs/shared/packages/next/plugin-overview.md

 To create a new Nx workspace with Next.js, run `npx create-nx-workspace@latest --preset=next`.

 To add Next.js to an existing Nx workspace, install the `@nx/next` package.
-Make sure to install the version that matches your `@nx/workspace` version.
+Make sure to install the version that matches your `nx` version.

 {% tabs %}
 {% tab label="npm" %}